DEFRA/defra-ai-sdlc/pages/getting-started/workflow.md

-# Getting Started

-To get started working with AI ways of working, it's helpful to have a conceptual understanding of how to use this playbook to generate quality, consistent code.

-## Workflow overview
+# Workflow

-Below is a diagram that provides a high-level overview of the steps defined in this playbook.
-For the most part, this development workflow follows recognised best practices already established throughout government, with the additional aid of AI tools and techniques.
+The diagram below shows the main steps defined in this playbook.
+We've deliberately simplified it.
+This development workflow follows recognised best practices already established throughout government, with the help of AI tools and techniques.

 ![](attachments/development-workflow-diagram.png)